Research Mission Statement

 Arthur A. Seeligson Jr. Conservation Fund

 The Fort Worth Zoo administers the Arthur A. Seeligson Jr. Conservation Fund (SCF).
 This fund supports the conservation of native Texas wildlife through grant awards that promote partnerships among scientists, educators, organizations and private landowners committed to conserving the biodiversity of Texas.
-In 2014, the SCF awarded a grant to an outstanding conservation project focusing on Texas horned lizard reintroduction and monitoring in an effort to gain information about habitat use, home range and mortality factors.
-This information would help establish management practices that best support conservation of this threatened lizard.
 To date, the SCF has awarded more than $68,000 to support wildlife conservation projects in Texas.
 In 2016, the SCF is especially interested in research proposals that support conservation of monarch butterflies and/or native pollinators (bees, butterflies, moths, hummingbirds, bats, etc.) and their habitats.
 However, all wildlife conservation projects in Texas will be considered.

 Projects supported in the past have included: